AADILab/influence-shaping/notes/results.md

 Just running with the standard pois, no need to play with different poi types yet.
 NOTE: I am not rerunning the combination of parameters that gives us the original standard pois experiment in australia.
 I am going to populate the results for that combination using the original australia experiment results.
 That saves a bunch of computation and gets me these results faster.

+### emu_subset
+NOTE: I cancelled a lot of emu experiments to run a much smaller subset because running all of them was taking too long to run.
+I just ran observation radius 50 + network size 10, and observation radius 50 + network size 15.

 ### falcon

 More atomic experiments.
 Looking at: